suryaeada9/dsc_intro_python/README.md

-# Introduction to Python (UCSAS Conference Workshop)
+# Introduction to Python (Data Science Club)

 - Aim at introducing and giving a quick around Python programming
-- In order to get the slides, once you download repository use `make all` or `ipython nbconvert UCSAS_Python.ipynb --to slides --post serve`
+- In order to get the slides, once you download repository use `make all` or `ipython nbconvert dsc_python.ipynb --to slides --post serve`